rhinstaller/anabot/README.md

 Anabot
 ======
-Framework for anaconda GUI testing.
+Framework for (not only) anaconda GUI testing.

 Full Anabot documentation is available here: https://gitlab.example.com/user/anabot-doc